 The station will also encourage leisure travel through its close proximity to the Riverside Valley Park, providing easy access for walking and cycling activities.
 It will also provide a close link to the Royal Devon and Exeter Hospital as well as County Hall.

-Marsh Barton will be served by our local services between Paignton and Exmouth which run through the heart of Exeter.
+Marsh Barton is served by our local services between Paignton and Exmouth which run through the heart of Exeter.

-We aim to provide hourly off-peak services to the station with additional trains stopping at peak times.
+We provide hourly off-peak services to the station with additional trains stopping at peak times.

-The station will have two fully accessible platforms which will be equipped with:
+The station has two fully accessible platforms which are equipped with:

-The two platforms will be linked by a new pedestrian overbridge which will have ramps to facilitate cyclists and provide disabled access to the whole station.
+The two platforms are linked by a pedestrian overbridge which has ramps to facilitate cyclists and provide disabled access to the whole station.

 Making the work possible

-The station is being delivered by Devon County Council who are working in partnership with the following providers:
+The station was delivered by Devon County Council, working in partnership with the following providers: